-The cost includes all transfers, accommodation, meals and camping equipment except sleeping bag and sleeping mat.
-It also includes full trip support of experienced Discover Adventure leaders, drivers and cooks.
+The tour cost includes all transfers, accommodation, meals and camping equipment except sleeping bag and sleeping mat.
+It also includes full trip support of experienced Discover Adventure leaders.

 All meals are included from Friday evening to Sunday lunchtime.
 The food is very good, it will give you lots of energy and there is plenty of it!

 Being vegetarian or having other dietary requirements is not usually a problem provided you let us know well in advance.
 If you know there are plenty of foods you cannot eat you may wish to bring extra snacks from home so you can top up your energy supply.
 Always ask for our advice.

 Discover Adventure Crew

 Your trip will be led by experienced Discover Adventure leaders.
 Our leaders are selected for their experience in harsh wilderness environments, knowledge of travel in remote areas, friendliness and approachability, sense of humour and ability to safely and effectively deal with any situation that arises.
 You are in very safe hands with a Discover Adventure leader.
 All our leaders are from the UK or other English-speaking countries.
 Most work for us on an ad-hoc basis and have ‘real’ jobs in-between trips!
 We never send our leaders to the same destination for months on end – we want them to be as enthusiastic about your trip as you are.
 The number of crew and support vehicles looking after you will depend on the final size of your group, but the team will be looking after every aspect of your trip.
 At Discover Adventure we pride ourselves on our high leader: trekker ratio and believe it leads to greater trip enjoyment as well as excellent trip safety.